absmach/magistrala/README.md

 will automatically build all the images, run Docker containers and create link between them - i.e. it will bring up Mainflux API server + MongoDB ready for use.

 For more details and troubleshooting please consult [Docker chapter on Mainflux Wiki](https://github.com/Mainflux/mainflux/wiki/Docker).

 ### Documentation
 Development documentation can be found on our [Mainflux GitHub Wiki](https://github.com/Mainflux/mainflux/wiki).

-Swagger-generated API reference can be foud at [http://mainflux.com/apidoc](http://mainflux.com/apidoc).

 ### Community
 #### Mailing lists